 Capital Gains Tax is a tax on the gain or profit you make when you sell, give away or otherwise dispose of something that you own, such as shares or property.
 Your Capital Gains Tax bill can be reduced by a tax-free allowance and some additional reliefs.
-Sometimes you may have no tax to pay.
+Sometimes you may not have any tax to pay.

 Evans & Co Accountants can help you keep all the required records and calculate all Capital Gains Tax you may need to pay.

-For Capital Gains Tax purposes if you make a gift to a child, to other people or companies; this is considered a ‘disposal’ and you may owe some Capital Gains Tax.
-If you make a gift to a spouse, civil partner or charity then you normally won't have to pay any Capital Gains Tax.
+For Capital Gains Tax purposes, if you make a gift to a child, to other people or companies; this is considered a ‘disposal’ and you may owe some Capital Gains Tax.
+If you make a gift to a spouse, civil partner or charity; then you normally won't have to pay any Capital Gains Tax.

 When you inherit an asset you do not have to pay any Capital Gains Tax until you sell or dispose of it.
 Usually you will need to get a valuation of the asset at the date of death.